-Many pros feel that quick-setting mud provides a stronger base coat and therefore protects better against cracking.
+Many pros feel that quick set mud provides a stronger base coat and therefore protects better against cracking.
 Because of this, some use it as a first coat when finishing corner bead.

-Most pros agree that when you use mesh drywall tape, you should always use quick-setting mud as a first coat.
+Most pros agree that when you use mesh drywall tape, you should always use quick set mud as a first coat.
 Mesh tape does not provide a strong a bond with the drywall paper and therefore needs the added strength of hot mud.
-Some manufacturers recommend using quick-setting compound when choosing mesh tape.
+Some manufacturers recommend using quick set compound when choosing mesh tape.

-There are several brands of quick-setting drywall mud.
+There are several brands of quick set drywall mud.
 The pros all have their preferred brands and different reasons for each.
-Two popular brands are USG SHEETROCK® brand EZ-sand and Gold Bond® brand Pro Form® quick-setting drywall mud.
+Two popular brands are USG SHEETROCK® brand EZ-sand and Gold Bond® brand Pro Form® quick set drywall mud.

 Why is it called "hot" mud?

 Why is it called "hot" mud?
-We cannot be dogmatic as to the reason but there are a couple of possibilities.
-As the mud hardens, the chemical reaction creates a small amount of heat which may be a reason some people call it hot mud.
-On the other hand it could be just an idiomatic description emphasizing that you have to move quickly once mixed because it will harden up on you if you don't finish within its specified time.
+We cannot say for certain how it got that name but there are a couple of possibilities.
+As hot mud hardens, the chemical reaction creates a small amount of heat which may be a reason some people call it hot mud.
+Or, it could simply come from the fact that you have to move quickly because it will harden up on you if you don't finish within its specified time.

 Pre-mixed drywall mud